Miles-Bierie/Pixelmation/README.md

 + Development:
     + This program was developed almost entirely on a Windows computer.
 Therefore, some features might not work on other platforms.
 I will try to make this program as cross-compatible as I can, but no promises.

++ Undo:
+    + Undo makes you go back to the last save.
+This action cannot be undone.
+Kind of ironic.
+I probably won't add a real undo/redo system because that sounds hard, so be careful!